kyle-p-may/ba_radioinputs/README.md

 As of now, the following inputs have been added:
 1. Page Up: Adjust the selected channel up N frequency steps (input: keyboard=F7, gamepad=x; default: N = 10)
 2. Page Down: Adjust the selected channel down N frequency steps (input: keyboard=F8, gamepad=y; N = 10)
+3. Transmit Ch 1: Transmit on channel 1 of the currently selected radio (input: keyboard=F9, gamepad=unbinded)
+4. Transmit Ch 2: Transmit on channel 2 of the currently selected radio (input: keyboard=F10, gamepad=unbinded)

 # Testing
 Right now, all testing is done with manually using the dedicated server tool.
 The following procedure is done using both US/USSR factions (i.e. their specific radios).